 It’s why we’ve regularly organized our LIVEFIT events in an attempt to improve the social bonds in our community.
 (These events also give our members a chance to express the freedom that they’ve developed with their bodies out in the real world rather than just in the gym).

-But make no mistake, we hold absolutely no judgement towards competitive and “elite fitness”.
+But make no mistake, we hold absolutely no judgement towards competitive or “elite fitness”.
 On the contrary, we see many benefits that come with it like the amazing comradery, increased motivation, and improved mental toughness.
 As Glassman says, men are willing to die for points and this alone can be worth the journey.

 We just want to ensure that our members understand the trade offs.
 Elite fitness doesn’t equate to optimal health.
 In fact, elite fitness is often correlated with many of the signs of sickness including general fatigue, higher likelihood of injury, and immune system dysfunction.
 But again, that doesn’t make it a wrong thing.
 We want our members to pursue what is most important to them.
 If that’s elite fitness, our coaches will happily help you pursue it!
 They’ll show you the road to maximal physical performance and define the deficiencies that stand in your way.
-(In fact, as you know, many of our coaches love to compete and do so regularly).
+(As you know, many of our coaches love to compete and do so regularly).

 If it’s longevity your after, they’ll focus on creating the lifestyle changes necessary to live a long life full of vitality.